Cyb3rC3lt/CrackMapExec-Modules/README.md

 # Usage

-To run these is very easy:
+To run them is very easy:

 **Returns Domain Admins**